Dil Ka Kia Rung Karun

 Dil Ka Kia Rung Karun, is a Pakistani romantic drama serial that was first aired on 1 March 2015.
 It had 19 episodes.
-The show was last aired on 10 July 2015 comprising total of 19 episodes.
-This show starts with Noor Hassan Rizvi, Sana Javed, Aijaz Aslam and Sidra Batool in leading roles.
+The last of its 19 episodes aired on 10 July 2015.
+The show stars Noor Hassan Rizvi, Sana Javed, Aijaz Aslam and Sidra Batool in leading roles.
 It aired on every Sunday at 9:10 pm.

 Cast

 From left to right, Noor Hassan Rizvi Sana Javed played the leading roles respectively.